-- 3d1) For competitors with a medically documented visual disability, the following exceptions apply: - \ 3d1a) Blind competitors may use textured puzzles with different textures on different faces.
-Each face should have a distinct color, to aid in scrambling and judging. - \ 3d1b) Color blind competitors who cannot distinguish between the necessary number of colors may use colored parts with patterns, if it has been explicitly approved according to Regulation 2s.
-Patterns may come from stickers or be drawn. - 3d2) The colors of the colored parts must be solid, with one uniform color per face.
-Each color must be clearly distinct from the other colors. - 3h) Modifications that enhance the basic concept of a puzzle are not permitted.
-Modified versions of puzzles are permitted only if the modification does not make any additional information available to the competitor (e.g. orientation or identity of pieces), compared to an unmodified version of the same puzzle. - 3h1) "Pillowed" puzzles are permitted. - 3h2) Puzzles whose colored plastic is visible inside the puzzle (e.g. "stickerless" puzzles) are permitted.
-This does not include the following puzzles: - \ 3h2a) Puzzles with transparent parts that can reveal more information about the state of the puzzle.
-Exception: An overlay sticker or a logo (see Regulation 3l). - 3h3) Any modifications to a puzzle that result in poor performance by a competitor are not grounds for additional attempts. - 3h4) For Clock, the following modifications are permitted: - \ 3h4a) Customs "inserts" (the same shape and size as the traditional paper inserts) are permitted, at the discretion of the WCA Delegate.
-The inserts must have a clear indication of 12 o'clock that matches the original inserts. - \ 3h4b) Puzzle design customizations that do not give an unfair advantage may be permitted, at the discretion of the WCA Delegate (e.g. checkerboard pattern clocks, faces with a custom design, tape on the side of the clock). - \ 3h4c) Customizations which distinguish pins from other pins of the same side are permitted, at the discretion of the WCA Delegate. - \ 3h4d) Logos anywhere on the puzzle, as long as the inner clock faces remain uncovered. - 3h5) On Clock, loose pins (i.e. pins that can toggle or recede using gravity instead of being directly pressed) are not considered reasonable wear, and these puzzles must not be permitted. - 3j) Puzzles must be clean, and must not have any markings, elevated pieces, damage, or other differences that significantly distinguish any piece from a similar piece.
-Exception: a logo (see Regulation 3l). - 3j1) Puzzles are permitted to have reasonable wear, at the discretion of the WCA Delegate. - -3j2) Definition: Two pieces are similar to each other if they are identical in shape and size, or mirrored in shape and identical in size. - 3j3) Corrugated/textured parts which permit the orientation of pieces to be distinguished by feel are not permitted for blindfolded events. - 3k) Puzzles should be approved by the WCA Delegate before use in the competition. - 3k1) If a non-permitted puzzle is found during a round, the competitor must not continue to use the puzzle, and must submit a replacement. - 3k2) Penalty for attempts done with puzzles which are not permitted: disqualification of the attempt (DNF).
-The following exception apply: - \ 3k2a) If a non-permitted puzzle is found before a round is complete, affected results in the round may be replaced with extra attempts, at the discretion of the WCA Delegate. - \ 3k2b) 3x3x3 Multi-Blind: if any puzzles are found to be non-permitted, such puzzles may be individually counted as unsolved (without disqualifying the entire attempt), at the discretion of the WCA Delegate. - 31) A puzzle may have a logo on a colored part.
+- 3j2) Definition: Two pieces are similar to each other if they are identical in shape and size, or mirrored in shape and identical in size.

+- 3j3) Corrugated/textured parts which permit the orientation of pieces to be distinguished by feel are not permitted for blindfolded events. - 3k) Puzzles should be approved by the WCA Delegate before use in the competition. - 3k1) If a non-permitted puzzle is found during a round, the competitor must not continue to use the puzzle, and must submit a replacement. - 3k2) Penalty for attempts done with puzzles which are not permitted: disqualification of the attempt (DNF).
+The following exceptions apply: - 3k2a) If a non-permitted puzzle is found before a round is complete, affected results in the round may be replaced with extra attempts, at the discretion of the WCA Delegate. - 3k2b) 3x3x3 Multi-Blind: if any puzzles are found to be non-permitted, such puzzles may be individually counted as unsolved (without disqualifying the entire attempt), at the discretion of the WCA Delegate. - 3l) A puzzle may have a logo on a colored part.
 If it does, it must have at most one colored part with a logo.
 Exception: For blindfolded events, a puzzle must not have a logo. - 311) The logo must be placed on a center piece.
-Exceptions for puzzles that do not have center pieces: - \ 311a) For Pyraminx and 2x2x2, the logo may be on any piece. - \ 311b) For Square-1, the logo must be on a piece in the equatorial slice. - 312) The logo may be embossed, engraved, or consist of an overlay sticker. - 3m) All brands of puzzles and puzzle parts are permitted, as long as the puzzles comply with all WCA Regulations.
+Exceptions for puzzles that do not have center pieces: - 3l1a) For Pyraminx and 2x2x2, the logo may be on any piece. - 3l1b) For Square-1, the logo must be on a piece in the equatorial slice. - 3l2) The logo may be embossed, engraved, or consist of an overlay sticker. - 3m) All brands of puzzles and puzzle parts are permitted, as long as the puzzles comply with all WCA Regulations.